-- Differences in initial reading instruction in English (including phonemic awareness and phonics) for students who may or may not be literate in their first language: effects of first language literacy on second language learning and literacy - Formal and informal measures for assessing development in reading skills and their use with second language learners - o Development of listening, speaking, reading and writing vocabulary. - Approaches and practices for developing writing skills and the use of writing tools - Writing process and formal elements of writing - o Social and academic English and academic language for the content areas - Development of metalinguistic skills and vocabulary appropriate to cognitive, academic and language proficiency levels.
+- Theory and research in first and second languages - Development of listening, speaking, reading and writing vocabulary. - o Oral/Aural fluency in English at different proficiency levels - o Social and academic English and academic language for the content areas - Development of metalinguistic skills and vocabulary appropriate to cognitive, academic and language proficiency levels.